prajjwal-cs/prajjwal-cs/README.md

 - 🔭 I’m currently working on **Data structure in Java**

-- 🌱 I’m currently learning **Java, Ethical hacking and Data Science**
+- 🌱 I’m currently learning **Java, Ethical hacking, Web design and Data Science**

 - 🤝 I’m looking for help with **Data structure and Algorithm**